SiymX/ExpenseTracker/README.md

 This application will be updated constantly with some new features and enhances but right now there are plans to add the following:
 - Expense Search Feature to find expenses by year, category, etc. (COMPLETED 5/21/2023 at 90%)
 - Expense Categories Retractable Windows.
 (COMPLETED 5/17/2023 at 83%)
-- Expense Export as a CSV or TXT file.
-(COMPLETED 5/16/2023)
 - Expense Sorting and Filtering.
 - Budget Tracking.
 - Graphics Overhaul.